|

 My personal favorite way find your niche is what I like to call the spaghetti method.

 Throw things up on your store until you find what you like to create, and what people are buying.
 It's a longer process and way more time consuming.
-It's a great method if you really have no idea where to start.

 I used the spaghetti method for my store, and now I can confidently tell you what my niche is, and what my buyers are looking for.